+Modes for or organizing tables in Rules Editor

+Mode Description
-Modes for organizing tables in Rules Editor Mode Description By Category The tree structure is rather logical than physical.
-Rule tables are organized into categories based on the Category table property or, if the property is not defined, based on the Excel table sheet names.
-This view is simple.

-An example of a module tree sorted by the category parameter is as follows:
+By Category The tree structure is rather logical than physical.
+Rule tables are organi Category table property or, if the property is not defined, based on the is simple.
+An example of a module tree sorted by the category parameter is as for e Excel table sheet names.
+This viev

+By Category

++ Auto-Data

+▪ Driver-Data

++ Env

+Policy-Data

+Test-Auto

++ Test-Data

+▪ Test-Driver

+Test-Policy

-Figure 11: Module tree sorted by category
+Figure 11: Module tree sorted by cate gory

+By Category Detailed The By Category Detailed view displays modules sorted by the first val following example, the same module tree is sorted by Category Detaile category is displayed in the Test node and Auto sub-node:

 By Category Detailed

-The By Category Detailed view displays modules sorted by the first value of the Category property.
-In the following example, the same module tree is sorted by Category Detailed and, for example, Test > Auto category is displayed in the Test node and Auto sub-node:
+Driver

+.
+Env

+Policy

+= Test

+.
+Auto

++ Data

+Driver